 - Restart the broker.

 All trace records go to one file, which can be confusing with multiple flows or execution groups.

-- Edit /component_HFS/dsnaoini (V6.x and V7) and BIPDSNAO file (for V8) to initiate application trace for ODBC activity:
+- Edit /component_HFS/dsnaoini (V6.1 and V7) and BIPDSNAO file (for V8.0 and V9.0) to initiate application trace for ODBC activity:

 - Under the stanza [COMMON] change APPLTRACE=0 to APPLTRACE=1